mario-mueller/icis-2019/manuscript/sections/3-research-design.md

 differ, the ecosystems also remain similar due to their shared intent (i.e., front-end frameworks).
 Table 1 provides an overview of all three cases.

+[^1]:

+  Note: Angular needs to be differentiated from AngularJS, as Angular has emerged from a complete rewrite of AngularJS.

 ```{.table file="https://docs.google.com/spreadsheets/d/e/2PACX-1vQrJ70zxeSEP32qRYyoIyiwmMVUu3mu-XwGhpZprxWAvWNyOqcFhjEqVk2xoLPr7N1ibmttJ260nbYn/pub?gid=0&single=true&output=csv" delimiter="," header="yes" align="LCCC" inlinemarkdown="yes"
 caption="Overview of Cases" width="0.25 0.25 0.25 0.25"}